koma75/jglr/README.md

 All following commands will be executed in parallel, until __seq__ is executed.

+Any callbacks to this command name will be ignored.

 ##### noop

 Will be inserted in place of an empty line or any of the other reserved commands mentioned above.
+Also will be executed once at the end of file.

-You can register callbacks to noop to override noops (i.e. for debug purposes)
+You can register callbacks to noop to override noops (i.e. debug purposes).
+Although you cannot intentionally pass parameters to noop via the reserved commands (reserved commands will be called as noop with no parameters).

 Known issues & bugs
 ------------------------------------------------------------------------